- Can't play MP4 on Windows 10? We understand how frustrating it can be, so today we're going to show you how to fix it.

 - Optional: Create a backup of the video file before you change its extension.

 - Change the extension of the file from .mp4 to .mp4v.

 - Open VLC Player.

-- In Codecs section, locate Hardware-accelerated decoding and change it from Disabled to Automatic.
+- In the Codecs section, locate Hardware-accelerated decoding and change it from Disabled to Automatic.

-Problems with mp4 files aren’t related to Windows 10 itself, they are related to video codecs that might not be installed on your computer, and the only solution is to download and install those codecs, or to use a third party multimedia player.
+As you can see, problems with MP4 files aren’t related to Windows 10 itself, they are related to video codecs that might not be installed on your computer.

 And the only solution is to download and install the codecs, or to use a third-party multimedia player.

 If you have any further suggestions on this topic, feel free to drop us a line in the comments section below.

 Frequently Asked Questions